FerranMarin/axie-utils-lib/index.md

 **Trezor Disclaimer**: _Current version supports Trezor One version 1.8.0 and up, and Trezor T version 2.1.0 and up._

+**Note: From version 2 onwards, transactions use RON, if you wish to continue executing free transactions, please use v1 or modify the library accordingly**

 # Installation